Sony Michel Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- In his one career matchup against the Ravens, Michel recorded 18 rushing yards, 59.5 fewer yards than his over/under in Sunday's game.
+- Michel had 18 rushing yards in his one career matchup against the Ravens, 61.5 fewer yards than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that outing against the Ravens.
+- Michel did not have a touchdown run in that game against the Ravens.

-- Michel will go up against a Ravens squad that allows 85.6 rushing yards per game and is the NFL's best rush defense.
+- In terms of defending against the run, the Ravens are first in the NFL, allowing 85.6 yards per game.

 - Michel and the Rams will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).